|Executive Committee [ français ]

 on the topology of Lagrangian submanifolds.
 He publishes mainly in topology and geometry journals (Topology, Geometry and Topology, Ergodic Theory & Dynamical Systems etc.) and sometimes in more general mathematical journals (Annals of Mathematics, Duke Mathematical Journal and others).

-Chantal David (Concordia, analytical number theory) takes over responsibilities for the publications with the AMS and Springer
+Galia Dafni (Concordia University) takes over responsibilities for the Bulletin du CRM, and the publications with the AMS and Springer,

 Odile Marcotte is a member of GERAD (Groupe d'études et de recherche en